Parys Haralson: San Francisco 49ers

-Haralson was selected by the San Francisco 49ers in the fifth round (140th overall) in the 2006 NFL Draft.
+Haralson was selected by the San Francisco 49ers in the fifth round (140th overall) in the 2006 NFL draft.
 In his rookie season, he played in seven games, recording four tackles.
-He made his NFL debut versus the St. Louis Rams on September 17.
+He made his NFL debut versus the St. Louis Rams on September 17, 2006.
 In 2007, Haralson started 11 games from 16 appearances and made 42 tackles and 2.5 sacks, his first solo sack coming at the Seattle Seahawks on November 12.
-He finished the 2008 season leading the 49ers with 8 sacks.
-Haralson also led the NFC West in sacks in 2008.
+He finished the 2008 season leading the 49ers with eight sacks.
+Haralson led the NFC West in sacks in 2008.

 In April 2009, Haralson signed a four-year contract extension with the 49ers.
+In the 2009 season, he had five sacks, 45 total tackles, and two passes defended, and one fumble recovery.
+In the 2010 season, he had four sacks, 42 total tackles, and two fumble recoveries.
+In the 2011 season, he had two sacks, 31 total tackles, and three forced fumbles.
+He missed the entire 2012 season with an arm injury.

 New Orleans Saints

 On August 26, 2013, Haralson was traded from the San Francisco 49ers to the New Orleans Saints.
 He had 30 tackles and 3½ sacks during the 2013 season.
 He was injured in the Saints' first playoff game and was unable to play in their second one.

 In the opening game of the 2014 season, in addition to his usual defensive role, Haralson came in for two plays at fullback, serving as a lead blocker for Khiry Robinson, who scored a touchdown behind Haralson's block in the second quarter.
 It was Haralson's first time to play offense in his entire football career.
+In the 2014 season, he had three sacks, 35 total tackles, and one fumble recovery.